okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Event Hooks daily limit

 The maximum allowable daily limit of Event Hooks for all orgs has increased from 100,000 to 200,000.
 A higher daily allocation of Event Hooks reduces the likelihood orgs will exceed their daily limits.
-See [Workflows system limits](https://help.okta.com/okta_help.htm?id=ext-workflows-system-limits)<!--OKTA-441433-->
+See [Limits, duplicates, and order of Hook calls](/docs/reference/hooks-best-practices/#limits-duplicates-and-order-of-hook-calls).<!--OKTA-441433-->

 #### Device Authorization grant type is now GA in Preview